Wedding DJ hire is one of the most important parts of booking your wedding entertainment.

 The top end DJ’s with the top end gear will charge £600 upwards for this, maybe a little more.

-A DJ’s rate can vary and this can depend on several key factors as well as a few other things to look out for.
+A DJ’s rate and average musician hire costs can vary and this can depend on several key factors as well as a few other things to look out for.

 The main thing is to remember that DJ’s for weddings are self employed and therefore they can charge what they want to earn.
 But most will charge based on how long they have been DJing and how good they are.